SteelCerberus/MFEA/README.md

 The strategy combines volatility clustering, momentum, and leverage to generate outsized returns with risk lower than that of 2x leverage.

-This repository contains a Python script and a Jupyter Notebook to backtest MFEA in an easily customizable way.
+This repository contains a Jupyter Notebook to backtest MFEA in an easily customizable way.

 # Getting Started

-## Jupyter Notebook

-This is recommended over the Python script due to ease of use.

 1. If not already done, install Jupyter Lab or Jupyter Notebook.
 It is highly recommended to get an extension to collapse cells.
+Here is a tutorial: https://towardsdatascience.com/how-to-set-up-anaconda-and-jupyter-notebook-the-right-way-de3b7623ea4a

+2. In a command line interface, run git clone https://github.com/SteelCerberus/MFEA.git

-2. Create a virtual environment for the project.
+3. Create a virtual environment for the project.

-3. Through your preferred method, download and open MF'rs Excellent Adventure.ipynb and daily_us_market_data.csv

 4. Install all required libraries.

-5. In the cell containing the line EXTENDED_DATA_PATH = r'data/daily_us_market_data.csv', change the path to where you have stored daily_us_market_data.csv.
-This can be an absolute or relative path.

-6. Run all cells in order.
+5. Open mfea.ipynb and run all cells.

 Want a custom font?
 For some reason, this is a very complicated process.
 Here are the steps that worked for me on Windows 10 using Anaconda on Jupyter Notebook: